NewsappAJC/hospitalCheckup/README.md

 - [ ] trigger selection of cdiff rather than setting it as default all over the place
 - [ ] fix filter URLs so you can provide multiple filter parameters (i.e. hospital and infection)
 - [ ] If someone clicks on already active nav item it shouldn't reload the layout
+- [ ] What if local storage is disabled?

 ##How to update
 - open the "hospital_compare" table on the interanet data server (add new data if necessary)